Is a career in sports just about passion, or can it actually pay the bills?

 Explore ISST’s Specialized Masters in Sports Management Programs

-Sports Management Salaries in India: 2025 Role Breakdown
+Sports Management Salaries in India: 2026 Salary Benchmarks by Role

 Let’s get straight to the data.
 We have analyzed current market trends to provide a realistic range of what professionals are earning in the Indian sports sector this year.